Wisconsin Self Directed Services

 • Processing payroll and taxes for participant employees

 • Reporting Medicaid Fraud and Abuse, Neglect and Exploitation to appropriate authorities

 We are committed to providing equal opportunity in all programs, services and activities to individuals who do not speak English as their primary language and who have a limited ability to read, write, speak or understand English.
 Those individuals are referred to as limited English proficient, or “LEP.”
 Meaningful access to Federally funded programs and activities is required by Title VI of the Civil Rights Act of 1964 and its implementing regulations.

 The entity records the number and date of instances in which interpretation was offered, what service was offered (e.g., staff, in-person contracted, telephone, etc.), whether it was accepted or whether the LEP individual selected their own interpreter, and in what language group the service was needed.

 This entity monitors its changing demographics and population trends on an annual basis, to ensure awareness of the language needs in its service area.

-Name: Danielle Smith Phone: 877-901-5826.
+To assist us in complying with all applicable limited English proficiency rules, regulations and guidelines, the LEP Coordinator is Danielle Smith Phone: 877-901-5826.
 LEP customers are encouraged to ask for language assistance or discuss any perceived discrimination problems with him/her.
-Information about discrimination complaint resolution process is available upon request.
+Information about the discrimination complaint resolution process is available upon request.